 Offering foodservice options in your convenience store can mean a big increase in profits.
 That potential reward, however, comes with potential risk.
 If food is served and sold on your premises, you and your staff have a responsibility to ensure that basic food safety practices are followed.
-If they are not, you could cause a customer to suffer from a foodborne illness or even be at the center of a full-blown foodborne illness outbreak.
+If they are not, you could give a customer a foodborne illness or even be at the center of a full-blown foodborne illness outbreak.

 What is Foodborne Illness?